nn-dma/qms-pipeline-templates/README.md

 4. Rerun your flow and test the code changes fix your issue or implement your feature.
-5. Possible take a couple of screenshots for documenting the change
+5. Possible take a couple of screenshots for documenting the change.
-6. Create a PR, append evidence and notify the [QMS TEAM](https://docs.qms.novonordisk.cloud/Guides/reference/QMS_team)
+6. Create a PR, append evidence and notify the [QMS TEAM](https://docs.qms.novonordisk.cloud/Guides/reference/QMS_team).

 ## QMS TEAM ZONE - Publishing new version